grigory-leonenko/redux-easy-actions/README.md

 }
 ```

-Seems like to much links, isn't it?
+Seems like too much links, isn't it?
 And if you need to change a single action name, about 6 steps are required!

 ```
 add or rename the string constant -> add or rename action creator -> rename or specify type in the payload -> add or rename the action inside components -> update the reducer's import -> update the reducer's switch statement code -> test it -> be happy